 And the property is planted to over 550 olive trees – each year they hand harvest these and press them locally.
 Guests can sample this olive oil during tasting – they don’t make a lot of olive oil, so it is sold via their mailing list to current customers.

 Continuum focuses on a single proprietary premium red wine each vintage with the intent to have this wine recognized as one of the world’s great wines.
-Continuum is a partnership between Tim Mondavi, his sister Marcia, and Margrit Mondavi.
+Continuum is a partnership between Tim Mondavi, his sister Marcia, and originally with Margrit Mondavi (died in 2016).
 The late Robert Mondavi was also a founding partner.
 The Mondavi family first immigrated to the United States in 1906, coming west to California in the early 1920’s.
 They are part of the rich viticulture history in the Napa Valley and today are one of Napa’s most well-respected winemaking families.

 During our first visit to the estate, we sat down with Carissa Mondavi, Robert’s grand-daughter (Tim’s daughter).
 She is actively involved in the day to day operations with Continuum, often traveling to sell the wine as well as working on some of the marketing efforts.